trustoverip/spec-up-t-website/docs/getting-started/github-token.md

 sidebar_position: 90
 ---

-# GitHub Token
+# GitHub Personal Access Token (PAT)

-## Intro
+## Spec-Up-T and PAT

-Because GitHub.com is where all specifications live, having good access to it is essential.
-This goes under the hood through the GitHub API (Application Programming Interface).
-You have access to this, but soon you run into a limit.
-To make more requests, you need a token.
-Here's how to get such a token and how to apply it.
+When you look up external references (`xref`'s) in Spec-Up-T, you are using the GitHub API (Application Programming Interface), and you quickly run into a limit set by GitHub.
+With a **Personal Access Token (PAT)**, you suddenly get a much larger budget.
+Therefore, it is highly recommended to create such a token; it just takes some time.

+## What is a PAT?

+A **Personal Access Token (PAT)** is a secure key used to authenticate with GitHub via the API, Git, or third-party tools.
+It replaces passwords for programmatic access.

+## Why Use a PAT?

+- **Secure Access:** Avoids using passwords in scripts and tools.
+- **Granular Permissions:** Control what the token can access, like repositories or workflows.
+- **Automation:** Enables integration and automation workflows.

+## Who Needs a PAT?

+- **Developers:** For scripts or Git operations.
+- **DevOps Engineers:** To automate CI/CD pipelines.
+- **Admins:** Managing GitHub resources.

+## When Do You Need It?

+- Using Git over HTTPS.
+- Automating tasks via the GitHub API.
+- Configuring workflows or accessing private repositories.

-Steps to take:
+## Steps to take:

 - Get the token
 - Use the token server-side